Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Another chance to have ‘Horse on the table.
 Not so very long ago, Nofl would have thrilled at every such chance.
 Now, he was *glad* to say it was becoming a chore.

 The surgery had been a success.
-Not the wild runaway success ‘Horse had hoped for---that kind of healing was far from instant---but more of one than Nofl had feared it might be.
+Not the wild runaway success ‘Horse had hoped for - that kind of healing was far from instant - but more of one than Nofl had feared it might be.
 What he had in front of him was a human being with a chronic brain injury. *Well-managed,* admittedly, and one that was no longer in imminent danger of killing him.
 But a brain injury nonetheless.
 Even with modern medicine, proper healing was just going to take some time.

 Merely being able to exert himself without fear of a fatal seizure had rejuvenated Adam in a way that honestly got Nofl choked up.
 He was no longer a pressure vessel of mounting frustration and exhaustion on the verge of detonation.
 He was…himself.